 Students Who Are Deaf or Blind

-Minnesota residents admitted to the University of Minnesota who are blind may be eligible for a tuition waiver from the university.
+Minnesota resident students admitted to the University of Minnesota who are blind may be eligible for a tuition waiver from the university.
 Minnesota residents who are deaf and who qualify for either a Pell or State Grant may be eligible for tuition and fee assistance at the public college or university to which they have been admitted.
 Contact the college’s financial aid office to learn more.

 Grants for Students with Intellectual and Developmental Disabilities (ID Grant)